 of this subchapter shall apply.
 Exceptions and replies shall be limited

-to items contained in the amended or supplemental proposal for decision.
+to items contained in the supplemental proposal for decision.

 the Board after the expiration of the applicable time periods for

 filing exceptions and replies to exceptions, and after the administrative

 law judge has ruled on any exceptions and replies.

 (e) Any party may request oral arguments before the

 Board prior to the final disposition of the contested case.
 If the